(ISC)² Digital Badges from Credly

 - Promote credentials and accomplishments via relevant social channels and email to help you start a career, obtain a new job, or grow in your current industry.

-What is the relationship between (ISC)² and Acclaim?
+What is the relationship between (ISC)² and Credly?

-(ISC)² has entered into a vendor relationship with Acclaim to implement a program for web-enabled credentials and certificates displayed as open badges.
-Acclaim is the web site where you claim (accept), store and transmit open badges related to your credentials, and where anyone that needs to verify your achievement can go to do so, quickly and easily.
+(ISC)² has entered into a vendor relationship with Credly to implement a program for web-enabled credentials and certificates displayed as open badges.
+Credly is the website where you claim (accept), store and transmit open badges related to your credentials, and where anyone that needs to verify your achievement can go to do so, quickly and easily.

 What if I do not want my credentials to be public?

 You’re in complete control of the information about yourself that’s made public.
-All information regarding you and your credentials can be easily configured in your Acclaim account.
+All information regarding you and your credentials can be easily configured in your Credly account.